eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ## Step 1: Prepare your Terasic DE10-Nano

-#### Checkpoint: Have you gone through the initial assembly and setup of the Terasic DE10-Nano board?
+**Checkpoint**: Have you gone through the initial assembly and setup of the Terasic DE10-Nano board?

 At this point, we assume you've already gone through the initial assembly and setup for the Terasic DE10-Nano kit.
 The microSD card that came with the Terasic DE10-Nano kit should be inserted into the board's microSD card slot and your board should be powered on.
 Please go through the assembly and setup process first!

 For instructions on board assembly and setup, check out the [Terasic DE10-Nano Setup](https://software.intel.com/en-us/de10-nano-setup) from the Terasic DE10-Nano Get Started Guide.

-### Connect the Board to the Internet
+### Connect to the Board
+This tutorial assumes that you'll use a serial connection to the board to perform the initial setup.
+You should also set a password for the root account, by running the `passwd` command.

-First connect the Terasic DE10-Nano board to the internet and get a static IP.
+Here, you'll connect the board to the internet, get a static IP and then switch over to an SSH connection.

 1. Run an Ethernet cable from the Terasic DE10-Nano board to a router.